Skip to primary navigation Skip to content Skip to footer

 • Campaign source: Facebook

-• Campaign medium: Social
+• Campaign medium: Paid

 • Campaign name: winter-tours-post

-• Generated URL: https://www.example.com/?utm_source=facebook&utm_medium=social&utm_campaign=winter-tours-post
+• Generated URL: https://www.example.com/?utm_source=facebook&utm_medium=paid&utm_campaign=winter-tours-post

 Depending on your campaign, you can further differentiate your URLs by tracking organic social media posts vs. paid ones, in-text links in your newsletter vs. buttons, and more.
 If you’re creating multiple social posts, you can number them individually (i.e. organic-post1, organic-post2) as a different UTM Campaign name — just be sure to create a spreadsheet where you can keep track of what posts are using which tags.
-The more specific you are with your UTM tags the better, as they not only can determine your main sources of traffic but can provide insight on adjustments and optimizations to make for future campaigns.

 You can also use UTM codes for offline marketing campaigns such as radio and print ads.
 As you’ve seen in our examples, UTM codes can be quite long, so to use them for offline campaigns, you would need to shorten the generated URL using a tool like bit.ly.